10 Black Friday Marketing Ideas for Your Store

 To set up a gift guide, you want to create a specific category page—or even a landing page—and show visually the different segments you have decided to create based on your chosen attributes.

 Once a visitor clicks on one of these segments (like “For Him” in the image above), you will show all the products you have curated.
-You can even explain why you have selected the products for each category, something that can ease the purchase decision.
+Explain why each product was selected for its category, which can help ease purchase decisions.

 If you are pressed for time or don’t have enough skills to create new store pages, you can make do with a pop-up product filter like this one 👇